 Travel onto Limerick City.
 Tonight you will overnight at the Clayton Hotel Limerick overlooking the banks of the broad majestic Shannon.

 This morning, after an early breakfast, you will set off for the world-famous Ring Of Kerry.
 Travel through the beautiful thatched village of Adare to Killarney Town, before touring the Ring Of Kerry.
 It is officially known as the Iveragh Peninsula.
-You will travel via Killorglin, Glenbeigh, Cahersiveen, Waterville, Coomakesta Pass with it magnificent views over Derrynane, home of Daniel O' Connell, known as "The Liberator", to Caherdaniel.
+You will travel via Killorglin, Glenbeigh, Cahersiveen, Waterville, Coomakesta Pass with its magnificent views over Derrynane, home of Daniel O' Connell, known as "The Liberator", to Caherdaniel.
 Travel on via the hamlet of Castlecove, the colourful village of Sneem and on via Moll’s Gap, Ladies View, Killarney National Park and along the Lakes of Killarney to Killarney town.

-Stop over in the Blind Piper Pub.
+Stopover in the Blind Piper Pub.
 Here you will have a traditional Irish Pub Lunch.
 Located in the village of Caherdaniel, locals and visitors alike have been drinking here since 1865.
-Who is the Blind Piper you might ask?
+Who is the Blind Piper, you may ask?
 The Blind Piper is Mici Cumba O'Sullivan, who was born nearby in 1835 and became one of Ireland's most famous pipers.

 Continue on via the pretty village of Sneem, Moll's Gap, Ladies View and along the Killarney Lakes to Killarney Town.
 There will be free time in Killarney Town before returning to the Clayton Hotel Limerick.